JeffreyBLewis/congressional-district-boundaries/README.md

 This is the new Version 2.0 repository.
 Like the previous version, it contains definitions for every Congressional district used throughout the history of Congress in GeoJSON format.
-In the previous release, the GeoJSON files were lower-resolution versions of the shapefile found on the website provided on GitHub, provided for quick quality checking and for making maps.
+In the previous release, the GeoJSON files were lower-resolution versions of the shapefiles found on the website provided on GitHub, provided for quick quality checking and for making maps.
 In this new release, the GeoJSON files provide the same (higher) resolution as the shapefiles.
 The GeoJSON files are also the canonical